Many organizations judge the health of the business by the productivity of the customer support organization.

-While customer satisfaction can be measured in a few different ways, one way to measure it is through Net Promoter Score.
+One of the more popular ways to measure customer satisfaction is through Net Promoter Score.
 A Net Promoter Score, or NPS®, simply asks whether someone is likely to recommend your company to someone else.
-The rep, and their relationship with the customer plays a major role in this rating.
+The rep and their relationship with the customer play a major role in this rating because they’re probably the person the customer has interacted with most frequently.

 The benefit of an NPS is that it provides both quantitative and qualitative data about your customers.
 Not only does it ask participants to rate their experience on a numeric scale, but it also asks them to provide an explanation for their score.
-That way, your business can analyze feedback based on the score, then examine the customer experiences if you come across abnormal or outlying results.
+That way, your business can analyze feedback based on the scores, then examine the customer experiences if you come across abnormal or outlying results.